github/gh-gei/README.md

 ## Using the GEI CLI
 There are 2 separate CLI's that we ship:
-- `gh gei` - Indented for running migrations from anywhere supported to GitHub.
+- `gh gei` - Intended for running migrations from anywhere supported to GitHub.
-- `ado2gh` - Extends the basic migration support in `gh gei` to include extra commands such as re-wiring Azure Pipelines and configure Azure Boards integration post-migration
+- `ado2gh` - Extends the basic migration support in `gh gei` to include extra commands such as re-wiring Azure Pipelines and configure Azure Boards integration post-migration.

 To use `ado2gh` download the latest version from the [Releases](https://github.com/github/gh-gei/releases/latest) in this repo.